-- While Mauna Kea Summit Adventures has prohibitions similar to those mentioned above—no pregnant women or people with lung and heart disease and other serious conditions—Pat’s tour comes equipped with oxygen that’s carried on-board.
-Additionally, his guides are trained in the detection of hypoxia—a condition characterized by a deprivation of adequate oxygen supply—and use pulse-ox meters to make diagnoses.
+- While Mauna Kea Summit Adventures has prohibitions similar to those mentioned above—no pregnant women or people with lung and heart disease and other serious conditions—Pat’s tour comes equipped with oxygen that’s carried on board.
+Additionally, his guides are trained in the detection of hypoxia—a condition characterized by deprivation of adequate oxygen supply—and use pulse-ox meters to make diagnoses.

 - Into wildlife?
 Keep your eyes peeled before dark: Along the way, you may see an array of local flora and fauna, including the nene goose, donkeys, bats, and native ‘ohia.